December 12, 2018 • Life for Leaders

 So, turning back to Ephesians 4:13, “the fullness of Christ” is the church fully saturated with Christ, fully relating to Christ, fully embodying Christ’s presence in the world.
 The fullness of Christ is the church actually being all that God intends it to be, the people of God together, fully alive and flourishing, fully like Christ.

 This kind of church will both proclaim and embody the gospel.
 This kind of church will demonstrate the unity Christ has forged through the cross.
 This kind of church will reach out with love and light to the world.
-This kind of church won’t just talk about Jesus but will “be Jesus” in every time and every place.
+This kind of church won’t just talk about Jesus but will “be Jesus” at every time and in every place.

 Something to Think About: